Customs and expressions vary all around the world.

 All modern businesses need to be aware of these communication cultural differences in order to build professional relationships.

-1. Body Language and Space
+1. Cultural Differences in Body Language and Space

 That’s why it’s important to be aware of the type of body language you use in cross-cultural communications.
 If you get it wrong, you can end up unintentionally sending the wrong messages.

+In some cultures, eye contact is important, whereas in a few cultures eye contact is disrespectful.
 For example, in the US, it’s common decency to look someone in the eye when they’re talking to you.
 In Indonesia, the opposite is true.
 In fact, maintaining direct eye contact is seen as disrespectful.